 Skip to main content

-Mem’s MCP server exposes 16 tools that AI assistants can use to work with your notes, audio recordings, and collections.
+Mem’s MCP server exposes 22 tools that AI assistants can use to work with your notes, attachments, audio recordings, and collections.
 You don’t need to know the tool names — just describe what you want in natural language and your AI assistant will pick the right tool.

 Notes

-Create a note with optional caller-provided ID, timestamps, and collection links.
-If id already exists, the request behaves as an upsert for that note ID.
+Create a note with an optional note ID and collection links.
+If omitted, Mem generates the note ID.
 The first line of content becomes the note title.When to use:

 • You are creating a new note.